Basic benefit covered services

 • Plans, delivers and supervises your child’s ABA treatment program

-• Helps you to develop goals for your participation in your child’s ABA treatment plan
+• Collaborates in developing family and parent goals for participating in your child’s ABA treatment plan

-• Updates your child’s treatment plan prior to your child’s next authorization period
+• Monitors and updates your child’s treatment plan prior for your child’s next authorization period

 Step 5: Work with your Autism Services Navigator (ASN)

-TRICARE will assign your child an ASN if they are enrolled on or after Oct.
-1 2021.
-Your child’s ASN acts as their primary clinical advocate.
+TRICARE will assign your child an ASN who acts as their clinical advocate.

-The ASN will work with you to develop your child’s Comprehensive Care Plan (CCP).
+The ASN will work with you to develop your child’s Comprehensive Care Plan (CCP) and:

 • Set goals and track timelines for outcome measures and authorization dates